 It’s the Navratri festival right now where Hindus in Northern parts of India fast for 9 days.
-During these fasts, we don’t consume grains, regular salt, onions and garlic.
-Sabudana khichdi or sago porridge is a one of the staple fasting dishes in India.
+During these fasts, we don’t consume grains, regular salt, onions, and garlic.
+Sabudana khichdi or sago porridge is one of the staple fasting dishes in India.
 It’s made in Maharashtra for breakfast and as a snack.
-Since, I made this during my Navratri fasts, I didn’t add any onions and any other veg other than potatoes.
+Since I made this during my Navratri fasts, I didn’t add any onions and any other veg other than potatoes.

 How do you like your Sabudana khichdi?

 COOKING TIME: 10 minutes

 DIFFICULTY SCALE: Medium

 - Sabudana seeds or sago – 1 cup

 - Potato – 1, medium